pyeventsourcing/eventsourcing/docs/topics/persistence.rst

-The mapper expects an instance of the abstract base class :class:`~eventsourcing.compressor.Compressor`, and :class:`~eventsourcing.compressor.ZlibCompressor` implements this abstract base class, so if you want to use another compression strategy simply implement the base class.
+The mapper expects an instance of the abstract base class :class:`~eventsourcing.compressor.Compressor`, and :class:`~eventsourcing.compressor.ZlibCompressor` implements this abstract base class.
+If you want to use another compression strategy simply implement the base class and specify the topic of your compressor as the environment variable ``COMPRESSOR_TOPIC``.

 .. _Store: